LukeThornton92/Milestone-Project-3-DATEVAULT/README.md

 - All links on homepage.html and 404.html have been tested and are in working order.

+- In terms of Python testing I would use numerous print statements (which I have left in as proof), these were invaluable as I was able to see exactly what my code was outputting and build off of it.
+This helped so much that at the last stages of this project I was coding solutions to problems without any issues or reading online.

 ### **Validator Testing:**

 #### **CSS:**

-After running the site through the CSS validator I got no errors.
+After running the site through the CSS validator I got 1 error.

 <img src="assets/images/MSP2 CSS validation.png" alt="CSS validator proof">